 2. Press a warm washcloth over the area (do not rub or pick, never use the washcloth on any other area of the body to avoid spreading)

 4. Don’t share items that have touch the irritated area (toothbrush, drinking glass, etc.)

 5. Herbs that can be taken internally: elderberry, echinacea, garlic, astragalus, licorice root

 7. Essential Oils that can be diluted and used topically: tea tree, myrrh, clove

-If you or someone you know is affected by a viral infection of any kind, contact Balanced Health at 612-812-9121 or email us at firstname.lastname@example.org and ask about our Hair & Saliva Scan.
+If you have questions contact Balanced Health at 612-812-9121 or email us at firstname.lastname@example.org and ask about our Hair & Saliva Scan.